awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 **To work with files and folders**

+1. Do one of the following:
-1. Open File Explorer on your computer, and go to the W: drive\.
+   + Open File Explorer on your computer, and go to the W: drive\.
+   + Choose or right\-click the Amazon WorkDocs Drive icon in the notification area, and choose **Open Drive**\.

 1. Right\-click an Amazon WorkDocs file or folder, choose **Amazon WorkDocs Drive**, and choose one of the following actions:
    + To generate a link to share the content with other users, choose **Copy web link**\.